 Does the NEU advise members to accept the Covid-19 vaccination?

-The NEU strongly urges all members who are able to receive the vaccine to take it.
-This will not only protect individuals, it will help protect colleagues, pupils and whole communities, including those who for medical reasons are genuinely unable to receive the vaccine.
-Research suggests that education staff are at a greater risk than the general population of contracting coronavirus and this makes it all the more important that take-up of the vaccine among education staff is high.
+Yes absolutely, The NEU strongly urges all members who have not yet been vaccinated to accept the offer.
+This will not only protect individuals, but it will also help protect colleagues, pupils and whole communities, including those who for medical reasons are genuinely unable to receive the vaccine.

 The vaccine will only successfully reduce the impact of the virus, diminishing its capacity to kill or cause serious illness and opening the possibility of a more normal life, with the widest possible take-up.
-Vaccination protects individuals but also helps break chains of transmission, so the NEU expects that employers will want to encourage and support maximum participation.
+Vaccination protects individuals but also helps break chains of transmission, so the NEU expects that employers will want to continue to encourage and support maximum take up.

 The NEU will seek to counter any disinformation about the vaccine which might promote misplaced fear and impede the success of the vaccine roll-out.
 Most mainstream religions do not oppose vaccination.
 Employers should also ensure that accurate information about the vaccine and its benefits are clearly communicated to all staff.
 Developing policies around vaccination in consultation with union reps and staff will help to keep everyone on board.